First prosecutions of uninsured drivers caught on camera could happen this year

 “These are people who’ve paid the fee to enter the diversion program, said they got insurance, and then months later we catch them on camera again,” she said.
 “We can see they had insurance for the first couple months, but then they dropped it for whatever reason.
 All our documentation that we send them is clear, they are agreeing to stay insured for two years to avoid prosecution.”

-Couch said the fees self fund the program, which has generated more than $1.1 million divvied out between the DA’s Council UVED program, the Oklahoma Insurance Department, and the Law Enforcement and Firefighters retirement fund.
+Couch said the fees self fund the program, which has generated more than $1.1 million divvied out between the DA’s Council UVED program, Oklahoma Insurance Department, and Law Enforcement and Firefighters Retirement Fund.
 A percentage is distributed from the DA’s Council to the various district attorneys offices in the districts where the offense occurred.

 When the program launched, Gatso USA, based in Massachusetts, said it expected tens of thousands of citations to go out each month, and recommended a slow rollout of citations early on in order to not overwhelm Oklahoma drivers.
 But Couch said initial estimates of the number of uninsured drivers ended up being overblown.
-Originally, there were fears the number of uninsured drivers could be as high as 26 percent, Couch said, referencing a 2016 study that ended up being flawed.
-But the true number ended up being around 10 percent.
+Originally, there were fears the number of uninsured drivers could be as high as 26%, Couch said, referencing a 2016 study that ended up being flawed.
+But the true number ended up being around 10%.

 When it was first announced, there were fears that simply being caught on camera without insurance would result in an automatic citation, but Couch said she has worked to make the program have a lighter touch.
 Sometimes the fee to enter the diversion program is waived if there are hardships being faced by the uninsured person, and someone captured by the cameras driving without insurance gets multiple letters warning them that they could face prosecution.